AdobeDocs/dynamic-media-developer-resources.nl-NL/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-image-data-reference/r-expiration-cat.md

 description: Verlopen
 solution: Experience Manager
 title: Verlopen
-feature: Dynamic Media Classic, SDK/API
+feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: ee329834-a2a0-44fd-a0a5-7bf5a8e0a5a5
 source-git-commit: 206e4643e3926cb85b4be2189743578f88180be7
 workflow-type: tm+mt
-source-wordcount: '267'
+source-wordcount: '262'
 ht-degree: 0%

 ---